theo-armour/agenda/3-0-entities/sensay/1-digital-immorality.md

 This document is a first attempt to identify some of the many possible replicas of a person.

-There are two sections to this document.
-The first section is a list of possible replicas templates".
-The second section is a list of possible "tones" for replicas.
+There are three sections to this document.

+* The first section is a list of possible replicas templates".

+* The second section is a list of possible "tones" for replicas.

 The items ae in alphabetical order and are not intended to be exhaustive or definitive.

-Perhaps one could say the first section is the JavaScript and the second section is the CSS.
+Perhaps one could say the first section is the HTML, the second is the JavaScript and the third section is the CSS.

-## Replica Templates
+## 1. Replica Personas

 Replicas will have a certain form, template, boilerplate. or tradition.
 This section begins to delineate some of the possible templates for replicas.